Children & Youth Curriculum

 The curriculum at GSSW is always evolving based on community needs and emerging trends and feedback from the field.
 The concentration curriculum will prepare you for advanced practice with children and youth.
 To see a full list of course descriptions, view the GSSW bulletin.

-The minimum credits required for the MSW degree are 81 for two-year students and 54 for advanced-standing students.
+The minimum credits required for the MSW degree are 81 for Denver Campus MSW Program students and 54 for Denver Campus Advanced-Standing MSW Program students.
 The concentration curriculum is made up of 45 credits, and the rest is comprised of the foundation curriculum.
 The table below shows a list of required and elective class offerings for the Children & Youth concentration.

 Curriculum plans are subject to change year over year.